Q: How can I be sure that Girl Scouting is a good match with our family’s values, heritage or traditions?

 Q: Are your camps ACA Accredited?

-A: All of our camps are accredited by the American Camping Association (ACA).
+A: Camp Conowingo’s summer resident camp is accredited by the American Camping Association (ACA).
 Every three years the camps undergo a thorough review by outside camping professionals.
 We also adhere to Maryland Youth Camp regulations.

 Q: Is there financial assistance for camp?